sachinchoolur/lightslider/README.md

 Description
 ----------------
-JQuery lightSlider is a lightweight responsive Content slider with carousel thumbnails navigation ( 9KB minified )
+JQuery lightSlider is a lightweight responsive Content slider with carousel thumbnails navigation

-Changelog
+whats new
 ----------------
 ### Version 1.1.1 ###
 +   Infinite loop.